 A. Timing; procedure.
-Within fifteen (15) days after entry of an order disposing of the appeal by the district court judge, any aggrieved person may appeal to the New Mexico Supreme Court or Court of Appeals, as authorized by law.
+Any aggrieved person may appeal from a judgment of the district court to the New Mexico Supreme Court or Court of Appeals, as authorized by law.
 Upon appeal to the appropriate appellate court, the New Mexico Rules of Appellate Procedure shall be followed, insofar as they are applicable.